cfj/lab/README.md

-## The place for random half-finished projectd
+## The place for random half-finished projects

 ## License
 Everything in this repo is licensed under the MIT License.